alshdavid/crayon-router/docs/transitions.md

 #### This single API works on all frameworks

 Route Transitions are done using a middleware that applies/removes CSS styles over the course of a routing event.

-You specify the "name" off the CSS class and the middleware will add/remove the following classes:
+You specify the "name" of the CSS class and the middleware will add/remove the following classes:

 ```css